ARTISTS INDEX

 WENDY CORNISH

-She chooses to work both on the wheel and with hand built structures using stoneware or crank clays.
+Wendy chooses to work both on the wheel and with hand-built structures using stoneware and crank clays.

 Email: wandawheelandlathe@gmail.com